The numerous health benefits of yoga are well documented and generally known.

 I recently changed the jobs and the process of applying for positions and attending interviews was made easier by my yoga practice.
-Though I am not a recruiter I would like to share my thoughts on how to prepare for a job interview.

-Apart from standing tall (in Tadasana which is our basic standing pose) include asanas which open the chest (to increase confidence), think of the Warrier 1, 2 and 3 poses (virabhadrasana 1,2 and 3 in Sanskrit).
+Apart from standing tall (in Tadasana which is our basic standing pose) I included asanas (poses) which open the chest (to increase confidence), think of the Warrier 1, 2 and 3 poses (virabhadrasana 1,2 and 3 in Sanskrit).
 Move the shoulder blades in and down to open chest and to lift your sternum.
 Have energy in your arms and fingers, keep your chest facing the front.
 Work your legs and feet without gripping the mat with your toes!
 Legs they are the foundation of the Worrier poses!

 It is also important to be in the right frame of mind, so regulating the breath (maybe slowing it down whilst waiting for the interviewer, inhale for the count of 4, exhale for count of 4 or 6 if more experienced).
 During the interview be alert, be in the present by sitting tall, keeping your face relaxed, throat soft, chin parallel to the floor and look the interviewer(s) in the eye.
-State and quantify your achievements and be aware of and accept your weaknesses.

 Yoga teaches us to be strong and flexible on the mat, have perseverance and to know when to have a rest.
 All these skills are transferable to the business world!